 This sagital (lateral) MRI image of the lumbar spine in an elderly person shows multilevel degenerative changes with severe spinal canal stenosis (narrowing) at the L2-3 level.

-One procedure performed at Laser Spine Institute to alleviate pain caused by a lumbar herniated disc is an endoscopic discectomy.
+One procedure performed at Laser Spine Institute to alleviate pain caused by a lumbar herniated disc is a discectomy.
 Our surgeons have performed this procedure thousands of times.
 One of the main benefits of our minimally invasive surgical approach is the fact that it allows patients to regain control of their lives and resume normal daily activities without the side effects and potential risks of open back surgery.
 Just read a few of the many testimonials written by previous patients to see how much impact we’ve had on their lives.

 Chances are, you would rather not feel restricted by your condition or by an invasive surgical procedure, and you would like to return to your active lifestyle as soon as possible.
 Laser Spine Institute has refined the process of treating a herniated disc so that your freedom to enjoy life can be regained as quickly as possible.
 During their time at Laser Spine Institute, patients undergo preoperative testing, surgery, postoperative consultation and physical therapy.
 Read more about our streamlined experience to learn how you can reclaim your life.